elastic/runbld/README.md

 failed to figure out why and eventually worked around it by removing the Ruby deploy directives from the cmake files.

-### Elasticsearch source

-One test checks the most recent thousand commits from the Elasticsearch repo.
-The repo should be checked out to `$HOME/src/elastic/elasticsearch`

 ## Running tests

 Once all of the dependencies are installed go to the `runbld`